davidshivaji/localtree/README.md

 ## purpose
 so that i know which order to read through python packages: start with modules which have no local dependencies.

+If you want a visual graph of your dependencies, use [PyDeps](https://github.com/thebjorn/pydeps).